-External Type Annotations.
 For a type system to support useful type checking it is often necessary to annotate at least a minimal set of methods of the standard Smalltalk classes with types.
 For example, you may want to annotate the return type of the hash method of Object with a nonNil type.
 But normally it is not a good idea to add such an annotation by modifying the source of a method.
 Redefining methods in standard classes such as Object works well locally in an image, but problems arise when the code or the types should be packaged up for distribution, reside in a version control system, or undergo any other form of migration between images.

-To address these issues, the type browser offers a way to add external types annotations which are separate from the source code of a method.
+To address these issues, the type browser offers a way to add external type annotations which are separate from the source code of a method.
 External types can simply be added and modified through the extra types panel of the browser, which registers types with an external cache but does not change the source code of a method.
 Additionally, the type browser offers the option to export the types of all methods of a class, including both external and in-source types.
 Exported types of several classes can easily be bundled, distributed and imported into any image.
+External type annotations are taken into account for doing type checking and inferencing just like type annotations that are part of the code.